 10AM: Mitad del Mundo On Sunday morning, head out of the city to the middle of the world, just north of Quito.

 At this equatorial monument you can stand on two hemispheres at once, taking fun photos and learning the science behind the equator.
 The complex has nine ethnographic museums, an outlook at the top of the monument, exhibits, shopping and places to snack.

 2PM: Comida Típica For lunch, head across the street to eat fritada.
-This traditional Ecuadorian dish is made from fried pork typically served with potatoes, corn, tomatoes and plantains.
+This traditional Ecuadorian dish is made from fried pork typically served with potatoes, corn, tomatoes, and plantains.
 Make sure to have some fresh juice while you are in the area, as much of the produce is grown regionally.

 Read more about typical Ecuador food.

-If you have more time to spend in Ecuador, leave from Mitad del Mundo to Mindo, a town known as the cloud forest.
-Bucket Pass offers a bundled pass where you can enjoy a day zip-lining, hiking to waterfalls, learning the production of chocolate, and much more.
+If you have more time to spend in Ecuador, leave Mitad del Mundo to Mindo, a town known as the cloud forest.
+Bucket Pass offers a bundled pass where you can enjoy a day of zip-lining, hiking to waterfalls, learning the production of chocolate, and much more.

 Keep reading: Guide to Ecuador’s Cities